Meet your Board Members

 Member since 2018

 After moving to Bellingham in 2010, I served on the Reserve at Cordata Homeowners Association and the Greenways Advisory Committee where I began to realize gaps in the public planning sector.
 Curious to learn more, I stumbled into Western Washington University’s Urban Planning & Sustainable Development program and discovered my passion for GIS and data analysis.
 Today, I am a mother to two humans, two axolotls, one dog, and I work as an Associate Planner at Jones Engineers.
-As a Cordata Neighborhood resident since 2013, I am excited to be a part of our ongoing community development and participatory planning though the Cordata Neighborhood Association.
+As a Cordata Neighborhood resident since 2013, I am excited to be a part of our ongoing community development and participatory planning though the Cordata Neighborhood Associatio

 John Toof